surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Bubble chart

 It is used to display the data in circles.
-We can define each bubble using any of our Dimension value and size by Measure value.
+We can define each bubble using any of the Dimension value and size by Measure value.

  **5.** Click on **Bubble** tab under **General** section  to compare the data in Bubble chart.